tpoisot/ms_pop_networks/ms_pop.md

 examples show that trait-based effects on networks can be observed even in the absence of genotypic variation (although we discuss this in the next section).

 In the trait-based perspective, the existence of an interaction is an emergent property of the trait distribution of local populations: variations in one or both of these distributions, regardless of the mechanism involved (development, selection, plasticity), are likely to alter the interaction.
 Importantly, when interaction-driving traits are subject to environmental forcing (for example, body size is expected to be lower in warm environments,
-@angilletta_temperature_2004), there can be covariation between environmental conditions and the occurrence of interactions.
-@woodward_climate_2012 demonstrate that changes in food-web structure happen at the same time as changes in body mass in experimental macrocosms.
+@angilletta_temperature_2004), there can be covariation between environmental conditions and the occurrence of interactions.  @woodward_climate_2012 demonstrate that changes in food-web structure happen at the same time as changes in body mass in experimental macrocosms.
 Integrating trait variation over spatial or temporal gradients is a central concern at present if we are to understand, for example, network variation and its subsequent response to environmental change.

-[f:traits]: traits.pdf "Traits and populations"
+[f:traits]: figures/fig_aggregation.pdf "Traits and populations"
-![Panel **A** represents the interactions between different populations (circles) of four species, identified by the boundaries of their morphospaces (dashed lines).
-This network is mostly made of linear food chains, and has one generalist consumer.
-When aggregated at the species level however, as shown in **B**, it becomes a "diamond" food-web, with different dynamical consequences.
-Because the trait values of populations within a species differ, each indivudal population can interact differently than the species it belongs to.\label{f:traits}.][f:traits]
+![The left-hand side of this figure represents possible interactions between populations (circles) of four species (ellipses), and the aggregated species interaction network on the right.
+In this example, the populations and species level networks have divergent properties, and the inference on the system dynamics are likely to be different depending on the level of observation.
+More importantly, if the three populations highlighted in red were to co-occur, there would be no interactions between them, whereas the species-level network would predict a linear chain.\label{f:traits}.][f:traits]

 ## Benefits for network analysis